Artwork & Design

 Supplying Your Own Artwork

 We are more than happy to print direct from your supplied artwork.

-We want to make the TBP print experience as simple as possible; follow these guidelines and your print job should go without a hitch (and without incurring any artwork charges).
+We want to make your experience as simple as possible; follow these guidelines and your print job should go without a hitch (and without incurring any artwork charges).
 If you are still in any doubt at the end please don’t hesitate to contact Nichole who will be happy to advise you.

 Files & Formats We Accept

 Press Ready PDF with fonts embedded or with text converted to curves.
 For best quality results please supply a high resolution (300 dpi) PDF; see below for ‘Preparing your Press Ready PDF files’.